MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 # Upcoming breaking changes in Azure CLI

 The breaking changes listed in this article are planned for the next major release of the Azure CLI unless otherwise noted.
-Per our [Support lifecycle](./azure-cli-support-lifecycle.md), breaking changes in Azure CLI occur twice a year.
+Per our [Support lifecycle](./azure-cli-support-lifecycle.md), breaking changes in Azure CLI Core reference groups occur twice a year.

 ## dla